ShaungYi/international-monsters-trivia/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Description

+Run on: desktop or TV
+International Monsters Trivia is an in-person game for the UW Circle of Friends Halloween event.
+It is meant to be a presentation on a large screen TV

+## How to Play

+The controls are all through the keyboard.

+# Presenter Key Guide:

+n - reveal name
+c - reveal country
+h - reveal hint
+space - next item

+right arrow - skip to next monster left arrow - go back to last monster

+# Participants

+The participants must shout out either the name or the country/region of the monster on screen.
+The first person to get either item correct gets halloween candy as the prize.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: